A comprehensive look into the accuracy of SpEC binary black hole waveforms: Results: Amplitude and Phase

 Turning to the error magnitude, Table~\ref{tab:50_90_asymm_hists} lists the symmetric 50\% and 90\% bounds for each distribution of Fig.~\ref{fig:asymm_all} to quantify their spread.
 For the phase differences $\Delta \Phi^{(\ell, m)}$, the choice of alignment and evaluation time has minimal effect across all modes.
 Roughly the same number of simulations have a positive or negative phase difference between their highest and second-highest resolutions.
 For example, 90\% of the simulations have phase differences up to $4\times 10^{-1}$ radians for the $(2,2)$ mode, $5\times 10^{-1}$ radians for the $(2,1)$ mode, and $7\times 10^{-1}$ radians for the $(3,3)$ mode.
 These are a fraction of an orbit, phases are therefore generally very accurate between resolutions for all modes considered.
+A more detailed discussion of the relationships between mode-by-mode phase differences and their dephasing ratios is provided in Appendix \ref{apx:fractional_dephasing}.

 For the amplitude differences $\Delta A^{(\ell,m)}$, the inspiral-dominated alignments (blue and orange) are nearly identical.
 On the other hand, the amplitude differences for waveforms aligned at the merger and evaluated at $t = T_{\rm ref}$ (green) are smaller by about an order of magnitude.
 For the $(2,2)$ mode, 90\% of amplitude differences are below $6.5\times10^{-2}$ with inspiral-dominated alignment evaluated at merger, compared to $6.2\times10^{-3}$ when aligned at merger and evaluated at $t=T_{\rm ref}$.
 This narrowing means that early inspiral behavior is more accurately predicted from the merger than vice versa.
 This is because the amplitude varies more slowly during the inspiral than during the merger, so small shifts between resolutions lead to larger amplitude differences at merger than during the inspiral.
 We do not observe the same broadening when comparing $\Delta \Phi^{(2,2)}$ between $t = T_{\rm ref}$ and $t = T_{\rm peak}$.